onknows/cookbook-openshift3/README.md

 Please note: `id` value should be exactly the same as `data_bag_item_name` attribute value from above.

 **Alternatively** you can attach IAM policies to your AWS instances and do *not* provide AWS credentials in encrypted data bags.
-In this case you should have the following attribute for `cookbook-openshift3` cookbook:
+In this case you should have the following attribute for `is_apaas_openshift_cookbook` cookbook:

 ```json
 {